Willem Elsschot: Literary career

 Elsschot began writing poetry in 1900, making his authorial debut as a poet (publishing in the magazine Alvoorder).

 Yet it was as a writer of prose that he achieved much of his fame.
 Whilst living in Rotterdam he wrote Villa des Roses (1913), following the adventures of the guests of a Paris boardinghouse.
 While it was ignored by critics and readers alike upon its publication, his most famous works would come in the 1920s and 1930s: Lijmen (1924), Kaas (1933), Tsjip (1934) en Het Been (1938), novels with tragic and comic elements.

 Central themes in his work are business and family life.
 His style is characterised by detailed descriptions of surroundings and a mild cynicism.
 In his first books he works with the same characters, giving the readers a familiarity and a sketch of life in Antwerp during the 1930s.
 His characters Boorman, an entrepreneur always looking for scams and opportunities, and Frans Laarmans, a clerk, evolve through these books.

 Personal life and death

 He was married to Fine de Ridder, with whom he had a daughter, Ida.
-He also had a relationship with the poet Liane Bruilants.
+He also had a relationship with the poet Liane Bruylants.

 In 1920, he became a knight of the Order of the Crown.

 Elsschot died in Antwerp from a heart attack on 31 May 1960, at the age of 78.
 He was cremated and his ashes buried with the body of his wife in the Antwerpen Schoonselhof.
 He was posthumously awarded the State Prize for Literature, and in 1994 a statue of him was erected at Mechelseplein in Antwerp.

-In 2005 he finished at No. 49 in the Flemish version of De Grootste Belg (The Greatest Belgian).
+In 2005 he finished at No. 49 in the Flemish version of "De Grootste Belg" ("The Greatest Belgian").